 16. Don’t Shoot with Mixed Indoor Lighting

 We’ve already talked about white balance in photography.
-So, each light source has its own color temperature.
+So, each light source has its color temperature.
 It is measured in Kelvin.

 An incandescent light bulb has a temperature of 3200 Kelvin, the sun at its zenith is 5200 K, a cloudy sky is about 7000 K. The higher the number, the colder the color.
-Therefore, when shooting indoors, you may encounter mixed light.
+Therefore, when shooting indoors, you may encounter mixed lights.

 How to avoid this?
-In photography for beginners, I talk about the method used in filmmaking and in complex staged photography.
+In photography for beginners, I talk about the method used in filmmaking and complex staged photography.
 These are conversion filters that change the color temperature of the light source.

 But for a beginner photographer, this method is difficult.
 So just turn off all the lights and move closer to the window – shoot with natural light from the window.
 If, of course, the shooting takes place during the day.

 PRO TIP: Learn Composition in Photography

 Composition, along with light control, is one of the essential pillars in photography.
 There are over hundreds of different rules, laws, principles, and properties of the composition.